Esther Cuesta: Life

 Cuesta was born on 23 June 1975 in Guayaquil, Ecuador, in 1975.
 When she was 19, she vacationed in Mexico, secretly crossing the border into the United States.
 She was an undocumented immigrant for "several years".
-Cuesta earned graduate, masters, and doctoral degrees from the University of Massachusetts Amherst in 2002, 2009, and 2015, respectively.
-Her interests at the time were not political but in linguistics, economics, anthropology, and sociology.
-Cuesta's doctoral research involved studying migration to Europe from Ecuador.
+Cuesta earned an undergraduate, masters, and doctoral degrees from the University of Massachusetts Amherst in 2002, 2009, and 2015, respectively.
+Her interests at the time were not political but in literature, linguistics, economics, anthropology, and sociology.
+Cuesta's doctoral research involved studying migration to Europe from Ecuador as well as Ecuadorian migrants' cultural production.

 In 2009, Cuesta went to Italy to research and, while she was there, was offered the position of Consul eventually becoming Ecuador's Consul General in Genoa.
-She was in that position until April 2015.
-She then joined the Ministry of Foreign Affairs as Vice Minister of Human Mobility and in 2016 she was promoted to be the Minister.
+She was in that position until March 2016.
+She then joined the Ministry of Foreign Affairs as Vice Minister of Human Mobility.
 She put herself forward as a candidate for the National Assembly and she was elected in February 2017 to represent the 800,000 Ecuadorian migrants in Europe, Asia, and Oceania.
-She was appointed to be the president of the Italian-Ecuadorian Parliamentary Group and vice president of the Assembly's Committee on Foreign Relations, Sovereignty and Security.
+She was elected to be the president of the Italian-Ecuadorian Parliamentary Group, the President of the Parliamentary Group to defend Migrants' Rights and President of the Turkish-Ecuadorian Parliamentary Group, and vice president of the Assembly's Committee on Foreign Relations, Sovereignty and Security.